Because we’re givers!

 **Adhesives and supplies to make their own scrapbooks.
 We know how personal these are to us, imagine what creating their own keepsakes can do for these kids!

 Beginning next year a portion of the profits from Winterfest will be donated directly to the 501c3 foundation Yumi C.A.R.E.S.
+If you wish to make a financial donation yourself, please make all checks payable to:

 HERE’S WHAT YOU CAN DO!